zuvaai/zuva-examples/python-sdk/training/training.md

 These locations must be given in terms of Zuva's internal representation of the document, which can be obtained from the OCR text, layouts or eOCR.

-For example, if you are building your own document viewer, you would retrieve the documents layouts (see the [layouts tutorial](https://zuva.ai/documentation/tutorials/using-layouts/)) and images, and use them in a viewer such as [specatator](https://github.com/zuvaai/spectator).
+For example, if you are building your own document viewer, you would retrieve the documents layouts (see the [layouts tutorial](https://zuva.ai/documentation/tutorials/using-layouts/)) and images, and use them in a viewer such as [spectator](https://github.com/zuvaai/spectator).

 In our case, we have already loaded the highlight text from the `training_examples.csv` file, so we just have to figure out where those text strings are located within Zuva's OCRed version of the document.
-Since there may be small discrepencies between our search string and Zuva's OCRed version of the document, we'll use a fuzzy search to find the string within the OCR text.
+Since there may be small discrepancies between our search string and Zuva's OCRed version of the document, we'll use a fuzzy search to find the string within the OCR text.

 ```python